Any links to Amazon are affiliate links.

 McKenna has also changed in what works best to burp her.
 We are getting much faster at it.
 She now works best over my shoulder with her legs straight.
 It is hard to get her to uncurl those little legs, but it is what works best to get a burp out of her.

 Her waketime length has increased slightly and her alertness has also increased slightly this week.
-I introduces two new waketime activities this week.
+I introduce two new waketime activities this week.
 One was to sit in her swing with it off.
 I haven’t turned the swing on with her in it yet.
 It is just a place for her to sit right now.
 The other is tummy time.

 She doesn’t really have any obvious sleep cues yet.
 There have been a few times she has yawned.
 Usually what happens is she just starts to fall asleep if I haven’t gotten her down in time, which is quite typical for a newborn.
 At least it was for Kaitlyn and is for her :).